--Khaled Khan is an academic with interest in history, cyber security, cyber warfare and cyber defence policy.
-He currently teaches computer science and engineering at Qatar University.
+▪️Khaled Khan is an academic with interest in history, civilization, and computer security.
+He currently teaches at Qatar University

 Leave Your Comments